Overview of Advanced Insights

 To edit the column, select the three dots, then Customize Fields.
 You can add Date Added to List column and move it to the Active Fields section by dragging and dropping the column into the appropriate order.

-In our example, Date Added is already in the Active column.
+In this example, Date Added is already in the Active column.

 Once the column is visible, you can click the drop-down in the column header to sort descending and see the most recent companies that match your targeting criteria: